Uddhav2404/Soonami/README.md

-This app displays the perceived strength of a single earthquake event based on the DYFI indicator.
+This app displays the perceived strength of a single earthquake event based on the DYFI(Did you feel it!) indicator.
 Used in a Udacity course in the Android Basics Nanodegree.

 The data is retrieved from the USGS service.